Periodic trends: Ionization energy

-The ionization energy is the minimum amount of energy that an electron in a gaseous atom or ion has to absorb to come out of the influence of attracting force of the nucleus.
+The ionization energy is the minimum amount of energy that an electron in a gaseous atom or ion has to absorb to come out of the influence of the attracting force of the nucleus.
 It is also referred to as ionization potential.
 The first ionization energy is the amount of energy that is required to remove the first electron from a neutral atom.
 The energy needed to remove the second electron from the neutral atom is called the second ionization energy and so on.

-Trend-wise, as one moves from left to right across a period in the modern periodic table, the ionization energy increases as the nuclear charge increases and the atomic size decreases.
+As one moves from left-to-right across a period in the modern periodic table, the ionization energy increases as the nuclear charge increases and the atomic size decreases.
 The decrease in the atomic size results in a more potent force of attraction between the electrons and the nucleus.
 However, suppose one moves down in a group.
 In that case, the ionization energy decreases as atomic size increases due to adding a valence shell, thereby diminishing the nucleus's attraction to electrons.

 Electron affinity

 The energy released when an electron is added to a neutral gaseous atom to form an anion is known as electron affinity.
 Trend-wise, as one progresses from left to right across a period, the electron affinity will increase as the nuclear charge increases and the atomic size decreases resulting in a more potent force of attraction of the nucleus and the added electron.
-However, suppose one moves down in a group.
-In that case, the electron affinity will decrease as atomic size increases due to adding a valence shell, thereby diminishing the nucleus's attraction to electrons.
+However, as one moves down in a group, electron affinity decreases because atomic size increases due to the addition of a valence shell, thereby weakening the nucleus's attraction to electrons.
 Although it may seem that fluorine should have the greatest electron affinity, its small size generates enough repulsion among the electrons, resulting in chlorine having the highest electron affinity in the halogen family.